olga875/semester-3-project/README.md

 6. In PicoSem\config.h, change WIFI_SSID & WIFI_PASS & BROKER_IP_STRING (same IP as MQTT_HOST) strings to your own hotspot info.

+7. Run this command to rebuild cmake --build . --clean-first

-7. Flash the pico like normal, PicoSem\build\PicoSem.uf2
+8. Flash the pico like normal, PicoSem\build\PicoSem.uf2

-8. php artisan serve, pressing the button should show 3 buzzer beeps and 3 LED flashes.
+9. php artisan serve, pressing the button should show 3 buzzer beeps and 3 LED flashes.